restorecommerce/cli/doc/INSTALL.md

-npm install

-To update to newest master: npm run git-update
+To update the git dependencies to the newest master: npm run git-update